UnrealSecurity/php-router/README.md

 ### Installation
 - Create your `index.php` file which is going to handle all the requests
 - Download `Router.min.php` and place it to your HTTP server's root directory
-- Create a `.htaccess` file and make it redirect all requests to `index.php`
+- Create a `.htaccess` file and make it redirect all requests to your `index.php`

 ### Usage
 In your `index.php` you could add something like this